 Visit our archeology museum and discover pre-Colonial Mexico

-#4 / Mazatlan tourist information and visitor activities guide
+#4 / Mazatlan tourist attractions information and a guide to museums

-The Museo Arqueológico de Mazatlán -- Mazatlan's archeology museum -- offers well-organized exhibits outlining pre-Hispanic Sinaloan history and culture and is a great Mazatlan sightseeing tour stop.
+The Museo Arqueológico de Mazatlán -- Mazatlan's archeology museum -- offers well-organized exhibits outlining pre-Columbian Sinaloan history and culture and is a great Mazatlan sightseeing tour stop.

 The Mazatlan Archeology Museum is located within a beautifully restored buliding just yards from the Plaza Machado in the Mazatlan Centro Historico directly across the street from the Museo De Arte.

-A INHA (Instituto Nacional De Anthropologia E Historia) facility, the Archeology Museum displays include cases of human and animal figurines; pre-Hispanic burial artifacts and tokens; and ancient polychrome pottery from pre-Colonial Sinaloa.
+A INAH (Instituto Nacional De Anthropologia E Historia) facility, the Archeology Museum displays include cases of human and animal figurines; pre-Columbian burial artifacts and tokens; and ancient polychrome pottery from pre-Colonial Sinaloa.

 A must-see on any Mazatlan Centro Historico cultural tour!
 LEARN MORE